 App acquisition campaigns are tricky to get right, which is why it’s imperative to closely monitor yours to see where you can improve.
 But what exactly should you be monitoring?

 How are your ads performing?
 According to studies, the average CTR (click-through-rate) for a Facebook ad is 0.04%.
 This number will vary based on channel and industry, but use it as a benchmark to measure success.
-If you’re not at least getting a 0.04% CTR, it’s time to optimize.
+If you’re not at least getting a 0.1% CTR, it’s time to optimize.
 How do you go about doing so?
-For starters, you should already be A/B testing your ads.
-If not, it’s time to do so immediately.
-If you are A/B testing and none are meeting that benchmark, it’s time to hit the drawing board and redesign your ads based on best practices.
+By A/B testing your ads.
+Test one thing at a time so you are able to pinpoint the effect of the change.

 How is your ad performing on each channel?
 Take a step back and look at your ad’s performance by each individual channel.
 More often than not, the results won’t be even.
 It’s possible that your creative for a certain channel is falling flat, but it’s also possible that your audience is just more active on a different channel.
 That’s why with every app acquisition campaign we recommend casting a net and then honing in from there.
 Now that you’ve identified where you’re getting the most traction, put more of your advertising spend towards the channel that’s paying off.